TomaszOlejniczak/QuotesGenerator/README.md

 Project is created with:
 * HTML5
 * Sass
-* Java Script
+* JavaScript
 * Ajax

 ## Tools
-The following tools were used
+The following tools were used:
 * NPM
 * Git